Frequently Asked Questions

 No. It is not recommended that you sleep with your dentures, since dentures can cause the soft tissues to become red and swollen particularly at nighttime when salivary flow decreases.
 This can give rise to gum disease and thrush.
 Dentures, though made to look like your natural teeth, are not your natural teeth.

-If I use a Water-flosser, do I still need to use regular floss?
+If I use a Water-flosser, do I need to use regular floss?

 Yes.
-Water-flossers or water-picks act as an adjunct to cleaning the interproximal spaces of your teeth, especially if you wear braces, have bridgework or any other dental appliance that would hinder the use of regular floss.
-If you do not wear such appliances, regular flossing in conjunction with a water-flosser can produce remarkable results.
+Water-flossers or water-picks act as an adjunct.
+They clean the inter-proximal spaces of your teeth, especially if you wear braces, have bridgework or any other dental appliance that would hinder the use of regular floss.
+If you do not wear such appliances, using a water-flosser in conjunction with regular flossing can produce remarkable results.

 How often should I floss and use mouthwash?